maxwaldo/RSwissPos/README.md

 devtools::install_github('maxwaldo/RSwissPos')
 ```

-The package has different functions to import data related to Swiss Direct democracy.
+The package has different functions to import data related to Swiss Direct democracy, and administrative data.

 ### Get results of direct democratic ballots for different geographical levels